a-castellano/toggl-jira-work-logger/README.md

 ### Docker usage

-Call this utility with `docker run`, behaivour will be the same as above.
+Call this utility with `docker run`, behaviour will be the same as above.
 ```bash
 docker run --rm  -it  --env-file=$HOME/.toggl-jira acastellano/toggl-jira-work-logger toggl-jira-work-logger 2019-02-02 2019-02-02 15 role Developers
 ```